Images from war-torn Ukraine show us just how fragile our home life can be.

 It displaces people from their homes, their country and way of life.

 To date a staggering 4 million people have left Ukraine as refugees from war.
-Up to 10 million – including those who have left their homes to move to ‘safer’ parts of Ukraine.
+Up to 10 million have had to move to ‘safer’ parts of Ukraine.

 They are not alone.